carsdotcom/skelebot/docs/jobs.md

  - **source** - Command to be executed(ex: echo 'Hello') or the path to the script (R, Python, or Bash) that will be executed
  - **help** - Text that will be displayed when the -h (--help) parameter is passed
  - **mode** - The mode in which to execute the docker image [i: interactive(default), d: detached]
+ - **native** - Optional parameter to specify if the job should 'always' be run natively or 'never' be run natively [always, never, optional(default)]
  - **host** - The host on which the job should be executed (overrides the global "host" field)
  - **mappings** - Volume maps for docker run in one of the two formats supported: [{project-folder}, {local-folder}:{container-folder}]
  - **ignores** - A list of files, folders, or regex patterns to ignore from the Docker build context